mmu-webdesign/IWD-web-term2/rwd-week-1.md

 For simplicity we ask you to develop the content for your portfolio based on yourself and your job.

 - **About me** – engaging text to attract and inform the user.
-Mindful of Search Engine Optimisation (SEO), using relevant keywords and such.
+Mindful of Search Engine Optimization (SEO), using relevant keywords and such.
 Tell the reader something about yourself.
 150 words maximum.
 You may want to include links to your social media feeds in this section if you have them.

 - **Work experience** – details of your current and previous work experience.
 Include relevant links and media.
 200 words maximum. **NOTE** - If you have no work experience change this section to **Interests** in relation to your course.